Pinterest to Figma: The Only Direct Integration for Designers

 A: Images are pasted into Figma in the order they appear on the Pinterest board.
 From there, you can manually arrange them into frames or groups as needed for your moodboard.

-For specific workflows, see our guides for interior designers and wedding planners.
-Or explore all our Pinterest downloading guides.
+For specific workflows, see our guides for interior designers, creating moodboards from Pinterest, and wedding planners.
+Or explore all our Pinterest downloading guides including the board downloader and image downloader.

 Getting Started with Pinterest to Figma